-Alinement and navigation checks. - Just prior to powered descent, the angle between the line of sight to the sun and a selected axis of the inertial platform was compared with the onboard computer prediction of that angle, and this comparison provided a check on inertial platform drift.
-Three such measurements were all within the specified tolerance, but the 0.08° spread between them was somewhat larger than expected.
+Just prior to powered descent, the angle between the line of sight to the sun and a selected axis of the inertial platform was compared with the onboard computer prediction of that angle and this provided a check on inertial platform drift.
+Three such measurements were all within the specified tolerance, but the 0.08-degree spread between them was somewhat larger than expected.

-Visual checks of down-range and cross-range position indicated that ignition for the powered descent firing would occur at approximately the correct location over the lunar surface.
-Based on measurements of the line-of-sight rate of landmarks, the estimates of altitudes converged on a predicted altitude of 52 000 feet at ignition.
-These measurements were slightly degraded because of a 10° to 15° yaw bias maintained to improve communications margins.
+Visual checks of downrange and crossrange position indicated that ignition for the powered descent firing would occur at approximately the correct location over the lunar surface.
+Based on measurements of the line-of-sight rate of landmarks, the estimates of altitudes converged on a predicted altitude at ignition of 52 000 feet above the surface.
+These measurements were slightly degraded because of a 10- to 15-degree yaw bias maintained to improve communications margins.